devaleixo/first-portfolio/README.md

 # first-portfolio
-Made just to learn basics about css and html.
+Made just to learn basics about css and html, did at Le Wagon's prepwork.